2026 IPREM: €600/month · €7,200/year (14 payments)

 You must provide one of the following:

-• Proof of sufficient means of support — in some cases, demonstrating financial self-sufficiency without a formal job offer is accepted, though a job offer significantly strengthens the application
+• Proof of sufficient means of support — demonstrating financial self-sufficiency without a formal job offer (though a job offer significantly strengthens the application)

 • Self-employment proposal — a viable plan for trabajo por cuenta propia (self-employment), including a business plan, proof of qualifications, and evidence of market demand